 In the time of TOS, Vulcan culture used to be a blend of New-Age meditation and telepathy techniques with some ancient rituals that do not require the existence of a religion.
 Moreover, owing to the inherent contrast between faith and logic it seemed unlikely that Vulcans would believe in gods or in an afterlife.
 The movies, however, add exactly these missing links with the concepts of Sha Ka Ree and of the katra.
 It is astonishing that not just Spock, as a principal character, but his whole civilization turns out to be at least spiritual.
 While this seems to contradict Roddenberry's policy, it only emphasizes the contrast to the secular society of humanity.
 The Vulcan faith, its history and present will be further elucidated in TNG, in Voyager and especially in Enterprise.

-With Roddenberry being strongly involved in the making of Star Trek at the beginning of TNG again, his atheism becomes the prevalent tone of the new series.
+With Roddenberry being strongly involved in the making of Star Trek at the beginning of TNG again, his atheism becomes a prevalent tone of the new series.
 The non-existence of religion in the Federation is said to be equally progressive and enlightened as its non-profit economy.
-"Primitive" civilizations and particularly Earth's own savage past are frequently shown or cited as a contrast to the peaceful, wealthy and happy secular world of the Federation, just like in TNG: "Encounter at Farpoint".
+"Primitive" civilizations and particularly Earth's own savage past are repeatedly shown or cited as a contrast to the peaceful, wealthy and happy secular world of the Federation, just like in TNG: "Encounter at Farpoint".
 In a couple of stories, including TNG: "Justice", "Who Watches the Watchers" and "Devil's Due", "false gods" are exposed (not to mention Q who, however, rather enjoys being a continuing nuisance than being worshipped).
 Although the situation seems different, considering that the Mintakans are enlightened compared to the dull Vaal people, the outcome in "Who Watches the Watchers" is much the same as in TOS: "The Apple".
 Here Picard takes the opportunity to condemn religion in unconcealed and harsher words than Kirk could have chosen during TOS.
 Even though TNG is known to apply only mild violence compared to TOS, if any, we may only speculate what would have happened if the false Edo "god" hadn't been much more powerful than the Enterprise-D.

 This extreme stance is alleviated to some degree on other occasions where religion is tolerated -- as long as it doesn't cause trouble.
 But it remains noteworthy that TNG's Starfleet with its Prime Directive ultimately shows respect for and puts up with implacable lifeforms (e.g. TNG: "Silicon Avatar"), intolerant societies (e.g. TNG: "The Outcast") or inhumane rituals (e.g. TNG: "Half a Life"), whereas it battles comparably harmless occurrences of religion with a passion.
 The two "false god" episodes mentioned above close with the verdict that it would be better if the respective alien civilization got rid of their religion.

-It seems that this general tone abruptly changes after Roddenberry's death with episodes like TNG: "The Rightful Heir" that leave a loophole for religion in a way that it may hold some truth after all.
+It seems that this general tone almost abruptly changes after Roddenberry's death with episodes like TNG: "Rightful Heir" that leave a loophole for religion in a way that it may hold some truth after all.
 But even in this episode that treats an alien religion with a certain deal of respect for the first time, science ultimately prevails over faith when it is discovered that Kahless is just a clone.
 He is not exactly another "false god", but close enough.
-On a different note, Worf takes over Spock's role of the principal alien character who embraces the (religious) customs of his people.
+On a different note, Worf takes over Spock's role of the principal alien character who embraces (religious) customs and mythology.